Players can score a maximum of 295 points, divided as follows:

 Sportsmanship points (0-80)

 Sportsmanship is about having a good game.
-There are a thousand things that can make a game good or bad, and no one can list them all.
-It is very hard to determine how good or how bad a game was.
-It's very subjective and different to everyone.
-However, it is easy to tell if a game was good or bad and pretty much everyone can agree on it, so for the LoneWolf, sportsmanship will focus on if the game was good or bad.
+It is subjective and different to everyone.
+However, it is easy to tell if a game was good or bad, so for LoneWolf, sportsmanship will focus on that: good game or bad.

-We assume that everyone coming to the LoneWolf will be a good sport and because the average score is 64, we will give them those 64 points on credit because we think they will keep them.
+We assume that everyone coming to LoneWolf will be a good sport and because the average score is 64, we will give them those 64 points to start.

-After each game the players will have one question on the score sheet which asks, "Did your opponent's behavior and/or army selection honestly make this a bad game for you?”
-If someone receives a yes then they will have to give back some of those points given on credit.
+After each game the players will answer the question, “Did your opponent's behavior and/or army selection honestly make this a bad game for you?”
+If someone receives a yes then they will lose some of those 64 base points.

-No one should be worried about being dinged out of spite which is so prevalent in other systems because this system focuses on the consensus of all five of ones opponents.
-While one bad vote will cost you points it cannot knock you out of the running because of its small worth.
-However, when someone scores poorly over several games it is usually their own fault and they deserve what they get.
-On the flip side, if someone gives you a bad game or has a bad army then don't hold back and be honest about it, one bad game won't hurt them much at all.
+No one should be worried about being dinged out of spite because this system focuses on the consensus of all of ones opponents.
+On the flip side, if someone gives you a bad game or has a bad army then don't hold back and be honest about it; one bad game won't hurt them much at all.
 They will have to have several bad games in order really get dinged, and if that happens, they deserve it.

-Judges will be empowered to hand out a Red Card to any player who acts in an egregious manner that is unbecoming to the LoneWolf.
+Judges will hand out a Red Card to any player who acts in an egregious manner that is unbecoming to the environment of LoneWolf.
 Each Red Card will act as an EXTRA bad game mark.
 Red cards may be handed out for terribly unsporting armies as well.

 BEST SPORT VOTE POINTS